Writing and Riding

 Reply

 6. You blogasaurus, you!
 I love this post.
-I’ve been blogging for 7 years (Wordpress just reminded me) and it’s been all of what you describe, wonderful and life-changing.
+I’ve been blogging for 7 years (WordPress just reminded me) and it’s been all of what you describe, wonderful and life-changing.
 But in the analogue world, I sketch-journal – and have you ever thought to add drawing to the mix of observational learning tools?
 Without needing great skill, it’s an extraordinarily effective way to focus and a good way to discover things you might otherwise overlook.
 I still remember horse-drawings from when I was about 8 years old – and sketching and writing for me are two vital but different ways of understanding and learning.
 Thanks for yet another great read!

 Reply